GloriEvo/GloriEvo/README.md

 ✦

-I need a cuddle buddy who can just sit with me for like 3 hours and chill applications are open ok thank you
+We need a cuddle buddy who can just sit with us for like 3 hours and chill applications are open ok thank you

 </div>